 If Final Cut Pro isn't working

-Find out what to do if Final Cut Pro for Mac won’t open, won’t play a project or isn’t operating as expected in other ways.
+Learn what to do if Final Cut Pro for Mac won’t open, won't play a project, or isn't operating as expected in other ways.

-Before proceeding, make sure you back up your Final Cut Pro libraries, media and the Final Cut Pro application.
+Before proceeding, make sure to back up your Final Cut Pro libraries, media, and the Final Cut Pro application.

 Try these steps in order